arturbeg/fractal_flutter/README.md

 ## Project Structure

 This is a Flutter mobile application targeting Android and IOS.
 The code for the flutter app is in the folder named lib.
 Additionally, this repo contains a series of Firebase configuration files and cloud functions.
-Additionally, Fractal supports real-time search powered by Algolia (https://www.algolia.com/).
+Fractal also supports real-time search powered by Algolia (https://www.algolia.com/).